-All tutorials, lectures and exams take place in English.
-The teaching staff are young, well prepared and have a wealth of teaching experience both within Poland and in other countries.
+International Studies in Philosophy (ISiP) is a 3-year bachelor’s degree programme taught entirely in English which took off in October 2007.
+All tutorials, lectures, seminars, and exams take place in English.
+The teaching staff are young, well-prepared and have a wealth of teaching experience both within Poland and in other countries.

-During the three–year length of First Cycle Studies (BA Programme), PBCV students will obtain a thorough grounding in the current state of research in the various philosophical disciplines.
-They will also be familiarised with the main historical traditions within European philosophy — with particular attention to analytical philosophy and the Lvov-Warsaw School.
-The basis for a philosophical education, according to the traditions of that school, lies in ontology and epistemology.
-Courses in these disciplines provide a broad overview of the world: deeper and more complete than that provided by the sciences.
-Supplemented by courses in the history of philosophy, they make it possible to understand the relations between a manner of living, the dominant intellectual culture and the goals of social elites in various times and societies.
-Courses in ethics and aesthetics develop an emotional and moral sensitivity.
-They cultivate respect for civic responsibilities and show the interrelations between the normative systems — laws, morality and religions — that describe social interactions.
-Courses in logic and logical semiotics (disciplines in which the work of Polish philosophers has had a world-wide impact) teach thinking skills — significant both within science and public life.
-They also provide the tools to formally analyse natural language and the structure of scientific theories.
-Specialist and interdisciplinary courses give students the opportunity to familiarise themselves with issues in such fields as the philosophy and history of science, philosophy of culture, philosophy of politics and social philosophy.
+During the three–year period of study, ISiP students obtain a thorough grounding in the current state of research in various philosophical disciplines.
+They are also familiarised with the main historical traditions within European philosophy, with particular attention to analytical philosophy and the Lvov-Warsaw School.
+According to the tradition of that school, the basis for a philosophical education lies in ontology and epistemology.
+Courses in these branches provide a broad overview of the world and cognition: compatible with but deeper and more general than that offered by the natural sciences.
+At the same time, the main accomplishments of the latter are also studied.
+Supplemented by tutorials on the history of philosophy, all these courses make it possible to understand the content and evolution of the most important ideas and research of the Western civilization.
+Courses in ethics and aesthetics develop a theoretical understanding of the realm of values as well as emotional and moral sensitivities.
+They cultivate respect for civic responsibilities and show the interrelations between legal, moral, and religious normative domains.
+Courses in logic and logical semiotics (areas in which the work of Polish philosophers has had a world-wide impact) teach thinking skills — significant both within science and public life.
+Together with philosophy of language, they also provide the tools to formally analyse natural language and the structure of scientific theories.
+Studying philosophical anthropology, social philosophy and philosophy of culture allow ISiP students to comprehend intricate relations between a manner of living, the dominant intellectual culture, and the goals of social elites in diverse times and societies.
+Other specialist and interdisciplinary courses give students the opportunity to familiarise themselves with issues in such fields as philosophy of action, philosophy of mind, political and legal philosophy.

-The broadening of students’ intellectual horizons is favoured by a varied programme of lectures, tutorials and seminars.
-During lectures, the students are provided with knowledge of the subject, while during the tutorials and other classes they learn to analyse basic philosophical ideas as well as individually formulating and dealing with the theoretical problems that arise.
+The broadening of students’ intellectual horizons is promoted by a varied programme of lectures, tutorials, and seminars.
+During lectures, students obtain knowledge of a subject, while during the tutorials and other classes they learn how to actively participate in philosophical debates, how to analyse basic philosophical ideas, and how to individually formulate and deal with challenging theoretical problems.

-Philosophy graduates are being seen by many employers as particularly important valuable employees.
-They find employment, on the one hand in various educational institutions, publishing companies and the mass media and, on the other hand, in government offices, political organizations and in local government institutions.
+Philosophy graduates are seen by many employers as particularly important and valuable employees.
+They find employment in various educational institutions, publishing companies, PR firms, marketing agencies, mass media and, on top of that, in government offices, political organizations and local government institutions.

-Those philosophy graduates who are not native–speakers also gain a solid knowledge of English thanks to which they become more employable both within Poland and the European Union.
-Their qualifications can also provide a good basis for applying for prestigious grants and scholarships as well as for places in MA and PhD programmes throughout Europe.
+Those philosophy graduates who are not native speakers gain a fluent command of English which makes them more employable in Poland and the European Union.
+Their qualifications can provide a good basis for applying for prestigious grants and scholarships as well as for places in MA and PhD programmes throughout Europe.